 Groups of 10 or more receive $1 /person discount

 Tours in the Schell Building are on the street level only where you will see:

 A revolving exhibit that changes with each season.
-The exhibit for 2019 is "Transportation" in honor of our new trolley.
 See the various methods Salem residents historically used to move around town.

 A General Store with artifacts and signs from local businesses